NoamZeise/Vulkan-Environment/README.md

 optimisations:
 * convert model data to proprietary format with another program to remove assimp dependancy from this project
+* use the same pipeline layout for multiple pipelines

 ## External libraries and their uses: